theonejj/ansible-zfs_on_root/README.md

 ---

-Originally based on the OpenZFS 'ZFS on Root' Guide, but no longer.
+Originally based on the [OpenZFS ZFS on Root](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2022.04%20Root%20on%20ZFS.html) Guide, but no longer!!
 Now with many enhancements:

 * Uses ZFSbootMenu / rEFInd / Syslinux to manage boot environments
   * rEFInd provides graphical boot loader menu and roll-back to previous kernels on UEFI systems